jasonou-oldaccount/Eleven/README.md

 # Eleven
-Fast paced, mind boggling card game.
+Fast paced, mind boggling card game of cunning strategries.
 Players compete against one another with **11** randomly generated cards in the ultimate battle of wits.

 ## Rules
 1. Players start off with **11** randomly generated cards. <br/>